asifaslam360/Facense-AI-Facial-Matching-App/README.md

 # Setup and Installation:
-I'll recommend you to create an separate virtual environment for this app to avoid possible dependencies conflicts & setup, install dependencies (Use anaconda's conda package manager)
+I'll recommend you to create an separate virtual environment for this app to avoid possible dependencies conflicts & setup, install dependencies (Suggested:Use anaconda's conda environment manager).

+## Prerequisites
+- Python 3.8 is required to run this project.
+Please install it from [Python's official website](https://www.python.org/downloads/).
+Ensure you have Python 3.8+ installed.(Project works fine with python 3.8.0)

 ## 1. Clone the Repository
 git clone https://github.com/asifaslam360/Facense-AI-Facial-Matching-App.git

 cd  Facense-AI-Facial-Matching-App
 ## 2. Install Dependencies:
-## Prerequisites
-- Python 3.8 is required to run this project.
-Please install it from [Python's official website](https://www.python.org/downloads/).
-Ensure you have Python 3.8+ installed.(Project works fine with python 3.8) Then, install the required packages:
+install the required packages:

 pip install -r requirements.txt
 ## 3. Run the Application: